awsdocs/aws-java-developer-guide/doc_source/setup-credentials.rst

 .. code-block:: java
    :linenos:

     1. // Refresh credentials using a background thread, automatically every minute.
 This will log an error if IMDS is down during
-2. // a refresh, but customer's service calls will continue using the cached credentials until the credentials are refreshed
+    2. // a refresh, but your service calls will continue using the cached credentials until the credentials are refreshed
     3. // again one minute later.
     4.
     5. InstanceProfileCredentialsProvider credentials =
     6. InstanceProfileCredentialsProvider.createAsyncRefreshingProvider(true);
     7.
     8. AmazonS3Client.builder()
     9.              .withCredentials(credentials)
     10.              .build();
     11.
-12. // This is new: When the customer is done with the credentials provider, they must close it to release the background thread.
+    12. // This is new: When you are done with the credentials provider, you must close it to release the background thread.
     23. credentials.close();

 .. _setup-credentials-setting-region: